isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 ### 5. Adult Supervision
 Adult supervision is critical at all times as children jump on their trampoline.
 An adult will immediately notice any issue and take any necessary action.
 He/she can also advice the jumpers on the best ways to use the trampoline to avoid injuries.
 ### 6. Encourage one Jumper at a Time
 Having one-person jump at a time will reduce collision and common injuries.
-However,� if you can closely supervise the kids you can have multiple of them jumping together.
+However, if you can closely supervise the kids you can have multiple of them jumping together.
 The safety of your kids while jumping is your responsibility.
 ## Conclusion
 If youre looking for the safest trampoline I recommend you pick the springfree trampoline.
 Although most regular trampolines have incorporated more safety features, they still dont match up to the springfree.